6one2/StarbucksChallenge/docs/index.md

 # Conclusion
 ## Reflection
 The exploratory approach was rather effective to provide insights on the conversion rates of selected subgroups, but only for the `bogo` and `discount` offer types.
-The top-10 conversion rate tables are probably a good first step in the direction of improving the delivery of these offers.
+The top 10 conversion rate tables are probably a good first step in the direction of improving the delivery of these offers.

 It is important to note that this approach was possible because of the very small amount of features available which enable a visual inspection of the relationships between customers and offers.
-It is also possible that the program simulated the data created strong patterns easily identifiable, which could explain the almost perfect distribution of missing data in each offer type, or the very salient breaks in the different demographics, as can be seen in income vs. age (Figure X).
+It is also possible that the program simulated the data created strong patterns easily identifiable, which could explain the almost perfect distribution of missing data in each offer type, or the very salient breaks in the different demographics, as can be seen in income vs. age (Figure 4).

 >Student adequately summarizes the end-to-end problem solution and discusses one or two particular aspects of the project they found interesting or difficult.